pikipity/Toolbox-for-Adaptive-Fourier-Decomposition/README.markdown

 For both MATLAB and Python versions, there are two kinds of implementations in this toolbox.
 One is the conventional AFD.
 The computation of the conventional AFD follows equations in ["Algorithm of Adaptive Fourier Decomposition"](http://ieeexplore.ieee.org/document/6021385/).
 Another one is the FFT based AFD.
 The objective function computation is optimized.
 The FFT based AFD is suggested due to its fast computation speed.

+For the python version, you can find an online demo in [zewang.site/AFD](http://zewang.site/AFD).
+This online demo shows the decomposition process of the FFT based AFD step by step.
+In the server side, all functions related to the AFD are from this toolbox.

 For the MATLAB version, there is a GUI to show the decomposition process of the AFD as shown below:

 ![GUI (MATLAB Version)](https://lh3.googleusercontent.com/hweqOoj0477Uqv6rRheXkelt4CP3zm6nqMX7DkcrPapExxYPHJSuHvUW8wDg3UqT_cUbd-rdh4AuoynFIikel6XhcTTNjCDqZT2UnYtEF6ieEchEAOdg07ejnm8EDF5cEBRUpxtTPj96lmU7juU7GohPmhE9k_Hq4wUF9WvCzpt5Tl-1FIMSsr2ZeOWCUV5-sG4g-9HKzWhhEhwvCnizMaK78KE3qfF9ZZvJnFgE9v3cowrP69k5RSSYZN5Mwt6NgoY6cpIEWOJHXJn9Wb8kFdEHPzjSNwPlCtTdeU0QRWX5bpBKlX0XTfTwMh6c8ltroRg7JzHHoZB9qeb69UQnQ2F1CNDz83JUWpCIdGSgE1zqp273j-tAozqGGl9EiFMnL1ZTKObF9LzvbwAdjMJP_g8pGcy7oRpBuWuErSdXbK9YjSfZBGDAxO1IQMO9zE6dLmnRoBlXYeYF7EYyaOZtLrmUyW6EeCaWDNm7fDCxnHBHHFHyKnOLav-c7DnkgZdG4ELdurivz5fOZoLzQ_N-yPK0RzRK9ukrijhZZnbTyU2YXdqTsFYHz5PTpmWyKb06cpdLmyynZDgfgnKfyQaWXxF3VePuSbLHJ-cJjHSU-Uoxc8So7hpK=w1044-h404-no)